Ariadna speaks about her experience at LIYSF

-We spoke to Ariadna from Spain, one of our staff ambassadors for LIYSF 2016.
+We spoke to Ariadna Gistàs from Spain, one of our staff ambassadors for LIYSF 2016.

-I’ve always been interested in many fields of science, and actually choosing my major in university was pretty hard.
-Now that I study medicine, I am mostly focused on biology and chemistry, but I try to keep up with physics and mathematics in my free time as I believe they are also really important to understand the world around us.
+I’ve always been interested in many fields of science, and actually choosing my major at university was pretty hard.
+Now that I study medicine, I am mostly focused on biology and chemistry, but I try to keep up with physics and mathematics in my free time as I believe they are also really important to understanding the world around us.

 During the week I spend most of my free time in basketball practice.
-Sport is my way to handle stress and to clear my mind.
-I also love to be with friends, discovering new places in Barcelona or walking around the mountains.
+Sport is my way to handle stress and clearing my mind.
+I also love to be with friends, discover new places in Barcelona, or walk around the mountains.
 I try to travel as much as I can, mainly with my family, and in the winter I love to ski.
-I am definitely and outdoor enthusiast.
+I am definitely an outdoor enthusiast.

 If you’re interested in attending LIYSF this year, you can find out more about what to expect in 2016, the exciting speakers and visits.